Employment Opportunities

 Required Experience:

-• Demonstrated experience in customer service
+• Minimum 2 years’ experience in administrative support and/or customer service

 • Proficiency in Microsoft Word, Outlook, Excel, and Canva

-• Strong communication skills (both written and oral)
+• Strong communication skills

-suzanne @ sarveywildlife.org
+Email: suzanne @ sarveywildlife.org

 Seasonal Wildlife Rehabilitation Assistant

 Purpose: Sarvey Wildlife is seeking a full-time seasonal wildlife rehabilitation assistant to aid our staff during the busy baby season.
+Applicants should have experience caring for a variety of bird (including raptors) and mammal species found in Washington state.
+The applicant should be organized, hardworking, and efficient.

 Key Responsibilities